 If you’re making your own edibles, it is possible to estimate how much THC is in each serving!
 You just need to know how much weed you used to make the cannabutter (in grams), the THC% of the flower you used, and the number of servings you wound up with at the end.
 Input that information into this calculator and it will tell you how much THC is in each serving.
 The more precise you are with your serving sizes, the more accurate this calculation will be.
 Try to make each cookie/brownie/etc. the same size.

-Another factor that is important to keep in mind when baking your own edibles is how much butter you are making vs. how much the recipe calls for.
-If your recipe calls for a half a stick of cannabutter and you made a whole stick of cannabutter, then you have some additional math to do.
+Keep in mind when baking your own edibles is how much butter you are making vs. how much you need.
+If you need a half a stick of cannabutter and you made a whole stick of cannabutter, Simply use half.